voldomarich/voldomarich/README.md

-### Hi there 👋 My name is Vladimir.
-I'm 33 years old.
+### Hi there 👋 My name is Vladimir and I live in Russia.
+I started studying Java when I was 33.
 Welcome!